zhengchangsulab/ProSampler/README.md

 8. Markov.exe
 9. README.txt

-Before motif finding, you need to provide a dataset of background sequences.
-If no background dataset is provided, we provide a program named "Markov" used to generate background sequences.
+In additon to your sequence file, ProSampler needs another file containing background sequences that match your input seqeunces.
+If no background sequences file is available to you, we provide a program named "Markov" to generate the background sequences file.

-In the following context, we use Markov.unix as an example.

-If you want to compile the program, just type: g++ -o Markov.unix Markov.cc
+If you want to compile the Markov program, just type (suppose you are using a unix plaform): g++ -o Markov.unix Markov.cc

 If you want to run the program, type: